A Brief History

 In 1925, Marton joined the North Yorkshire & South Durham League ‘B’ Division and have continued their association with the NYSD since.
 Elevated to the ‘A’ Division for one season in 1940, the Club failed to complete its fixtures finishing bottom of the table with a meagre 4 points.
 The reason was quite simple, 10 of the 11 senior players were all called up for war service during the season!

 In 1951, the cricket field was gifted by William Brunton to the then recently founded 'Marton-in-Cleveland War Memorial Playing Fields Trust'.
 This is recorded on the plaque on the pillar at the entrance to Memorial Drive, off Stokesley Road.
 This trust land was designated for sporting use by the people of Marton.
 Nowadays the playing and social areas are managed under the joint stewardship of Marton CC and Marton War Memorial Trust.
-The Sparks family (local bakers) used to live on the site of the Marton Hotel & Country Club (now closed for business).
+The Sparks family (local bakers) used to live on the site of the Marton Hotel & Country Club, which incidentally closed for business suddenly in October 2017 and was totally destroyed by fire in June 2019.
 Mr Sparks offered 10 shillings to any Marton batsman who could break a window in his house with a six hit!
 Rumour has it that the 10 bob note never left his wallet!

 Major changes came about in the 1970's, when the council decided part of the cricket field was to be the slip-road for the new A174 Marton interchange.
 A quid pro quo was agreed with the council, whereby the original field was exchanged for the present 'Parkway' ground, which opened in 1973.
 This enforced move proved to be the catalyst the Club needed to develop into the community club it is today.
 This change, coupled with the foresight of several club members who saw the potential for the club in the growing community of Marton.
 These members were most notably Fred Brunton, Harold Appleton, Trevor Gaynon & Dave Foster, who worked voluntarily in a variety of areas to enhance the Marton Cricket Club cause.
 Marton Furness Hockey Club joined in 1976 and played on the cricket outfield.